aliechoes/iflai/README.md

 In this repository, a series of machine learning approaches are implemented to classify and analyze Imaging Flow Cytometry data.

+A significant contribution of IFAI is the focus on reproducibility and interpretability in the analysis part.
+We have provided an open-source python package using only well-known libraries such as SciPy, NumPy, Pandas, scikit-learn, and scikit-image.
+This design guarantees that the package can be maintained and updated with minimal effort.
+This package can be used on multiple CPUs, enabling high-performance computing use-cases.
+This parallelism is essential as imaging flow cytometry is a high-throughput technology.
+This package is designed as a standalone implementation that is easier to use compared to the previous work of Henning et al., which depends on other software such as CellProfiler.
+IFAI focuses on interpretability without compromising performance, which is different from Deepometry, which focuses on performance by using a ResNet50 as the backbone.
+This interpretability enables the investigation of different aspects of the cells.

 ## Data structure